 - If your diarrhoea is persistent or alternates with constipation, have you had any unexpected weight loss?

 If your diarrhoea is uncomplicated and goes away within a few days, your doctor may not search for the cause of your gastrointestinal upset.
 He/she may request one or more of the following tests if your diarrhoea is severe, if there is blood or mucus present or if it is continues for sometime.
 This is especially true if you have been abroad or have eaten or drunk anything that has also made someone close to you ill.

 Tests to identify diarrhoea caused by infection include:

 - Ova and parasite (OCP) examination.
 A microscopic examination of your stool for parasites and the ova (eggs, cysts) of parasites.

 - Rapid, 'point of care', lateral flow tests for Giardia, Cryptosporidium and E. histolytica

 - Stool white blood cells.
 These may be present in the stool when there is a bacterial infection.

-- Stool culture to check for pathogenic gastrointestinal bacteria.
+- Stool culture to check for diarrhoea-causing bacteria

 - Antibody tests for parasites.
 These are not as useful to detect current infections but may be requested to check for past or chronic infections, especially if unusual parasitic infections are suspected.